afrind/draft-rush/draft-kpugin-rush.md

 --- abstract

 RUSH is an application-level protocol for ingesting live video.
-This document describes core of the protocol and how it maps onto QUIC
+This document describes the protocol and how it maps onto QUIC.

 --- middle

 # Introduction

-RUSH is bidirectional application level protocol designed for live video ingestion that runs on top of QUIC.
+RUSH is a bidirectional application level protocol designed for live video ingestion that runs on top of QUIC.

 RUSH was built as a replacement for RTMP (Real-Time Messaging Protocol) with the